Viewing Access History

 Data Explore comes with prebuilt dashboards to provide you with a clear and comprehensive view of key governance data across your organization.

-Your organization's configuration determines the data available for display and the available filters, so you might not see data in all of the charts in a prebuilt dashboard.
+Your organization's configuration determines the data available for display and the available filters, so data might not be displayed in all of the charts in a prebuilt dashboard.

-To explore prebuilt dashboards, click Dashboards, then click on either Employee Dashboard, Request Statistics, or Certification Statistics.
+To explore prebuilt dashboards, select Dashboards, then select either Employee Dashboard, Request Statistics, or Certification Statistics.

-You can click on any chart in a dashboard to dive deeper into the individual chart's query and adjust the chart settings.
-See Creating Charts for more information.
+You can select the More icon on any chart in a dashboard to dive deeper into the individual chart's query and adjust the chart settings.
+Refer to Creating Charts for more information.

 The Employee dashboard provides a snapshot of your core identity data and allows you to dynamically filter by identity attributes.

-For example, filter by Finance for department and San Francisco for location to see how many new identities have been added in the last quarter to the San Francisco office's Finance department or see the top roles held by identities in that department and location.
+For example, filter by Finance for department and San Francisco for location to display how many new identities have been added in the last quarter to the San Francisco office's Finance department or display the top roles held by identities in that department and location.

 This dashboard includes the following charts: